 - Keep stresses to a minimum.
 There is no doubt stress causes illness.
 We keep our pigs in the same pens from the time they arrive on our farm.
 Moving pigs from one pen to another initiates their innate “pecking order” behaviors will cause the new pig to be attacked.
 Also, pigs housed inside are less stressed because we can control volatile weather conditions and no exposure to predators or parasites.
 When an entire group of pigs is moved (such as weaning), we do use antibiotics to prevent illness.
 Because we have cared for pigs for a very long time, many times we “know” when pigs will get sick.
 Better to prevent an illness than to let them suffer through a full-fledged illness outbreak.

 - Making sure all equipment is working properly.
 Are the waterers working?
 Are the feeders working properly?
-Are the ventilation fans working?
+Are ventilation fans working?
 These are daily questions we ask ourselves.

 2) Work closely with our veterinarian.
-The oversight of a veterinarian for all uses of medically important antibiotics is part of FDA Guidance 209/213, as well part of farmers’ routine practice through quality assurance programs.
+The oversight of a veterinarian for all uses of medically important antibiotics is part of FDA Guidance 209/213, as well as a part of farmers’ routine practice through quality assurance programs.
 We rely heavily on our veterinarian’s advice.

 3) Monitor hog health daily.
 Many days we are in the barns multiple times observing and monitoring their health.
 Just by looking at a pig, we can determine whether it’s feeling well.
 Do they scamper around or are they just lying around?
 Do they sit straight or are their legs off to the side?
 Are they breathing hard?
 Are they coughing?
 Do their stools look good or are they loose?
-By watching for signs early, we can catch illnesses early before a full fledged outbreak.
+By watching for signs early, we can catch illnesses early before a full-fledged outbreak.

 Have other countries banned antibiotics?

 Eliminating antibiotics to prevent or control disease in farm animals in other countries such as Denmark has not reduced the amount of antibiotic-resistant bacteria infections and strains harmful to people.
-And it has even led to increased need for treatment of animals with newer, stronger antibiotics that are more closely related to those used in human medicine and other problems.
+And it has even led to an increased need for treatment of animals with newer, stronger antibiotics that are more closely related to those used in human medicine and other problems.

 Do all antibiotics leave the animal’s body after administered?

-Typically, antibiotics are administered one of two ways.
+Typically, antibiotics are administered in one of two ways.
 One is through the feed or water and the other is administered through a syringe.
 The antibiotics administered through a syringe either goes into the animal’s muscle or just under the skin.
-The amount of antibiotics given is determined by weight of animal, the number of doses and the level of antibiotic needed to kill the bacteria – all determined by the FDA.
-After the drug has been administered, the antibiotic will start to leave the body naturally through excretion of urine and feces.
+The amount of antibiotics given is determined by the weight of an animal, the number of doses and the level of antibiotics needed to kill the bacteria – all determined by the FDA.
+After the drug has been administered, the antibiotic will start to leave the body naturally through the excretion of urine and feces.
 Each specific antibiotic is regulated by the FDA, which has established the withdrawal period needed to bring the antibiotic residue down to a minuscule safe tolerance level.
-Antibiotics such as penicillin has a zero residue level.
+Antibiotics such as penicillin have a zero residue level.
 Antibiotic residue does not have a finite life, which means it will continue to decrease to zero.